jmodares/UB-ANC-Emulator/README.md

 By copying the **emulator** to the **/tmp/emulator**, you populate the container's **emulator** directory into the **docker** directory on the host so that you have access to the files generated by emulator later.

 You can also use **docker** dirctory to put the mission source code and then build the mission using container.
+Notice that the username and password is **ub-anc**.

 > Check all scripts in the **script** directory for more information.